jessor/zeitgeist/README.md

 Licence
 -------

 Zeitgeist is licensed under the GPLv2+.
-Please drop me a line if you use or modify it :)
+Please drop us a line if you use or modify it :)